 The Two Federal Money Laundering Statutes

 Classic money laundering cases involve the indictment of accountants, real estate professionals, bankers, and anyone else who helps a criminal organization disguise its earnings.
-For instance, when suspected members of the Sinaloa drug cartel were caught shopping for AK-47's in Arizona earlier this year, the defendants charged with acting as straw purchasers for the firearms were indicted on federal money laundering charges.
+For instance, when suspected members of the Sinaloa drug cartel were caught shopping for AK-47’s in Arizona a few years ago, the defendants charged with acting as straw purchasers for the firearms were indicted on federal money laundering charges as well as firearms charges.
 (Grand Jury Indicts 34 For Allegedly Buying Guns Destined for Mexico Drug Cartels, The Wall Street Journal, Jan.
 26, 2011.)

 The primary federal money laundering statutes are Title 18 U.S.C. §§ 1956 and 1957, two substantive offenses added to the criminal code by the Money Laundering Control Act, enacted in 1986.
 The prohibited conduct includes conducting financial transactions involving the “proceeds” of specified unlawful activity, albeit in different ways.
 Section 1956(a)(1) reads:

 Whoever, knowing that the property involved in a financial transaction represents the proceeds of some criminal activity, conducts or attempts to conduct such a financial transaction which in fact involved the proceeds of the specified unlawful activity . . . with the intent to promote the carrying on of the specified unlawful activity . . . [shall be guilty of a crime.].

 Section 1957(a), by contrast, reads: